Beyond Uncertainty Quantification: Learning Uncertainty for Trust-Informed Neural Network Decisions - A Case Study in COVID-19 Classification: Background

 In addition to MCD and Bayesian approaches, ensemble learning methods are prominently used for uncertainty quantification, particularly in high-stakes environments where reliability is paramount.
 A framework for COVID-19 diagnosis employs pre-trained convolutional neural networks (CNNs) like VGG16 and ResNet50, extracting features from chest X-rays and CT images while estimating epistemic uncertainty through model ensembles to ensure higher accuracy and reliability\cite{shamsi2021uncertainty}.
 In defect detection for casting products, transfer learning with CNNs and deep learning ensembles is used to estimate epistemic uncertainty, improving model trustworthiness by identifying poorly trained input regions\cite{habibpour2021uncertainty}.
 In food recognition tasks, epistemic uncertainty guides the selection of ensemble models, enhancing accuracy and robustness by choosing diverse models with low mean uncertainty\cite{aguilar2022uncertainty}.

 The second category of studies goes beyond merely quantifying uncertainty, incorporating it directly into the training process to enhance the model's confidence.
 Typically, these approaches introduce new loss functions that are designed around uncertainty estimations, allowing the model to better account for uncertainty during learning.

-A notable approach by \cite{tabarisaadi2022optimized} introduced a multi-objective loss function that simultaneously optimizes prediction accuracy and uncertainty estimates.
-This loss function combines cross-entropy with Kullback-Leibler (KL) divergence to measure the separation between uncertainty densities for correct and incorrect predictions.
-Applied to datasets like COVID-19 and breast cancer, this approach enhances reliability by improving accuracy and calibrating uncertainty estimates.

-Similarly, \cite{li2022ultra} developed a framework for breast cancer assessments that addresses labeling ambiguity by converting deterministic tumor cellularity labels into probabilistic distributions.
-The learning process is guided by minimizing the Kullback-Leibler divergence between predicted and true label distributions, thus integrating uncertainty directly into the model’s training.
-In a related effort, \cite{shamsi2023novel} designed a novel loss function for skin cancer diagnosis that penalizes overconfident mistakes.
-By leveraging MCD for UQ, the loss function combines traditional binary cross-entropy with predictive entropy to enhance calibration and uncertainty awareness, ensuring that overconfident predictions do not compromise clinical decision-making.
+Most studies extend the standard cross-entropy loss by combining it with auxiliary terms—such as expected calibration error (ECE), predictive entropy (PE), or Kullback-Leibler (KL) divergence—to better align predicted uncertainty with actual outcomes \cite{tabarisaadi2022optimized,shamsi2023novel,shamsi2021uncertainty_loss,li2022ultra}.
+Additionally, some works introduce novel, innovative loss functions (e.g., paired confidence loss by \cite{dawood2023uncertainty}, accuracy versus uncertainty (AvUC) lossand maximum mean calibration error (MMCE) by \cite{dawood2024_improving}) that specifically address overconfident mistakes and enhance model calibration.